-Our school's procedures for managing allegations of peer-on-peer abuse are outlined in the Peer-on-Peer Abuse Policy.
+Our school's procedures for managing allegations of child on child abuse are outlined in the Child on child Abuse Policy.
 Staff will follow these procedures, as well as the procedures outlined in our school's Anti-Bullying Policy and Exclusion Policy, where relevant.

-Serious violence
+22. Serious violence